Ray16/site-specific-chemical-similarity/README.md

 2. `--site_names`, underscore(\_) separated string for the names of all unique sites. (e.g. `A_B_X` for perovskites and `X_Y_Z` for half/full heuslers.)

-Note: The current version of code only works when the materials properties are present for **all** elemental combinations.
+Note: The current version of code only works when the materials property values are present for **all** elemental combinations.